Mseghetti/embedcore/README.md

 # EmbedCore - Embedded Systems Middleware Framework

 EmbedCore is a simulated embedded systems middleware framework that combines C++ hardware abstraction with Rust application development.
 It's designed for robotics applications with motor and servo control, featuring a cooperative task scheduler and safe device abstractions.
+Using this project to help me learn how to program in rust.

 ## Architecture